567

 – Geobits

-Nov 17, 2016 at 17:44
+Commented Nov 17, 2016 at 17:44

-• \$\begingroup\$ Changed it to "The sequence, if infinite, must contain" blah blah blah \$\endgroup\$ Nov 17, 2016 at 17:45
+• \$\begingroup\$ Changed it to "The sequence, if infinite, must contain" blah blah blah \$\endgroup\$ Commented Nov 17, 2016 at 17:45

-• \$\begingroup\$ This is definitely going to be closed as "Too broad" - if it isn't closed first as "Unclear what you're asking" because of the impossibility of testing whether "this sequence is just the handful of numbers I came up with to fit this problem." \$\endgroup\$ Nov 17, 2016 at 17:52
+• \$\begingroup\$ This is definitely going to be closed as "Too broad" - if it isn't closed first as "Unclear what you're asking" because of the impossibility of testing whether "this sequence is just the handful of numbers I came up with to fit this problem." \$\endgroup\$ Commented Nov 17, 2016 at 17:52

 • \$\begingroup\$ @PeterTaylor If I removed the possibility of finite sequences, then IMO that second possibility goes away.
-As for being closed for too broad, there have been problems that don't have a single goal that have done well, such as Does this code terminate? that inspired a lot of very creative answers. \$\endgroup\$ Nov 17, 2016 at 17:59
+As for being closed for too broad, there have been problems that don't have a single goal that have done well, such as Does this code terminate? that inspired a lot of very creative answers. \$\endgroup\$ Commented Nov 17, 2016 at 17:59

 • \$\begingroup\$ Its pretty easy to fill most of the requirements you've listed here: all you need to do is combine two different OEIS sequences (multiply or add).
 Restriction 3 should be changed to "Your sequence must contain at least 3 distinct terms".
-I'd also definitely recommend disallowing finite sequences, as well as the 20% bonus (which is very ambiguous) \$\endgroup\$ Nov 17, 2016 at 18:33
+I'd also definitely recommend disallowing finite sequences, as well as the 20% bonus (which is very ambiguous) \$\endgroup\$ Commented Nov 17, 2016 at 18:33

-• \$\begingroup\$ @NathanMerrill That's a good idea for a change to #3, but as for being able to simply combine existing sequences, there's plenty of existing sequences like that are already in the OEIS even without necessarily being important. \$\endgroup\$ Nov 17, 2016 at 18:44
+• \$\begingroup\$ @NathanMerrill That's a good idea for a change to #3, but as for being able to simply combine existing sequences, there's plenty of existing sequences like that are already in the OEIS even without necessarily being important. \$\endgroup\$ Commented Nov 17, 2016 at 18:44

 • \$\begingroup\$ @GabrielBenamy right, its not necessarily a bad thing, its just that most sequences generated aren't going to be that interesting.
-Also, what's to stop me from simply adding a random "9" number to the beginning of the sequence, or replacing the first term with "9"? \$\endgroup\$ Nov 17, 2016 at 18:45
+Also, what's to stop me from simply adding a random "9" number to the beginning of the sequence, or replacing the first term with "9"? \$\endgroup\$ Commented Nov 17, 2016 at 18:45

 • 1

 \$\begingroup\$ Consider the family of sequences parameterised by x where S(x, n) = n >= x ? n+1 : n.
 Only a finite number of those sequences are either in OEIS or a linear transform of a sequence in OEIS.
 Are they caught by "just the handful of numbers I came up with to fit this problem"?
-IMO it's ambiguous. \$\endgroup\$ Nov 17, 2016 at 19:22
+IMO it's ambiguous. \$\endgroup\$ Commented Nov 17, 2016 at 19:22

 • \$\begingroup\$ That's a good point.
-Is there any way to salvage this concept? \$\endgroup\$ Nov 17, 2016 at 19:24
+Is there any way to salvage this concept? \$\endgroup\$ Commented Nov 17, 2016 at 19:24

 • \$\begingroup\$ This is similar to the question "print something with no results on google".
 It got closed for being a question about Google's database, not about code-golf, so this one will probably be closed too. \$\endgroup\$